SandyYuan/sandyyuan.github.io/README.md

 Aside from work, I enjoy tennis, DJing, and good sushi.

-You can find me on [LinkedIn](https://www.linkedin.com/in/sandy-yuan-23a39510a/) or you can reach me at my email sihan.yuan@cfa.harvard.edu.
+You can find me on [LinkedIn](https://www.linkedin.com/in/sandy-yuan-23a39510a/) or you can reach me at my email <sihan.yuan@cfa.harvard.edu>.

 ### Markdown